deepakhj/cadent/README.md

     consthash --config=example-config.toml

-There is also the "PreReg" options files as well, this lets one pre-route lines to various backends, that can then be consitently hashed, or "rejected" if so desired
+There is also the "PreReg" options files as well, this lets one pre-route lines to various backends, that can then be consitently hashed, or "rejected" if so desired, as well as "accumulated" (ala statsd or carbon-aggrigate)

     consthash --config=example-config.toml --prereg=example-prereg.toml